MichaelMoroz/michaelmoroz.github.io/TODO/2024-9-01-WritingAnOptimizingTensorCompilerFromScratch.md

 ***2. Dynamic control flow is very hard to represent in classic ML libraries***

-The performance is actually not the only issue, control flow can be very prevalent, but is quite annoying to express in these libraries, if even possible, as native loops in JAX for example, require doing absolutely cursed stuff like this:
+The performance is actually not the only issue when writing simulations or graphics, control flow can be very prevalent, but unfortunately it's quite inconvenient to express in these libraries, if even possible, as native loops in JAX for example, require doing stuff like:

 ```py
 def factorial(n):